T3KScarecrow/Alagaesia-Wiki/Alagaesia/Factions/Minor Factions/The Gilded Pride Adventuring Party.md

 #### Notable Adventures

 The _Gilded Pride_ rose to fame after leading the defence during the _Siege of Ironfell_, where they repelled waves of marauders and beastly creatures threatening the city.
 They also played a pivotal role in uncovering the plots of the _Blood Cult of Skaro_, thwarting dark rituals and saving innocent lives from unspeakable fates.
-Their recent efforts have been directed toward the discovery of Forebearer ruins, putting them at odds with the shadowy machinations of the Mechinators.
+Their recent efforts have been directed toward the discovery of [[The Forebearers|Forebearer]] ruins, putting them at odds with the shadowy machinations of the [[The Mechinators|Mechinators]].

 #### Group Dynamics